giantswarm/docs/src/content/guides/prepare-azure-subscription-for-guest-clusters/index.md

 # Prepare an Azure subscription to run Giant Swarm tenant clusters

-In a Giant Swarm installation the tenant clusters (the clusters running your Kubernetes workloads) can run in a separate Azure subscription from the host cluster.
+In a Giant Swarm installation the tenant clusters (the clusters running your Kubernetes workloads) can run in a separate Azure subscription from the control plane.
 This gives greater flexibility depending on the requirements and the use case.
-For example, it allows the host cluster to be running in one Azure subscription, while tenant clusters operate in different Azure subscriptions, depending on a customer’s department using them.
+For example, it allows the control plane to be running in one Azure subscription, while tenant clusters operate in different Azure subscriptions, depending on a customer’s department using them.

-Giant Swarm operates tenant clusters using a service called `azure-operator` which runs on the host cluster.
+Giant Swarm operates tenant clusters using a service called `azure-operator` which runs on the control plane.

 ## Overview